espressif/arduino-esp32/libraries/WiFi/examples/WiFiClient/README.md

 # WiFiClient

-This example demonstrates reading and writting data from and to a web service which can be used for logging data, creating insights and taking actions based on those data.
+This example demonstrates reading and writing data from and to a web service which can be used for logging data, creating insights and taking actions based on those data.

 # Supported Targets